First Year Student

 Admissions Committee

-The Admissions Committee will review all admission files for students who do not meet the minimum published admissions standards.
+The Admissions Committee will review all admission files for students who do not meet the minimum published admissions standards or whose application materials warrant closer examination.
 Students who demonstrate strong potential and motivation for undergraduate success may be admitted to Mount Mercy by providing additional information to the Admissions Committee for use in the review process.
 (Could include but not limited to: most recent transcripts, personal statement, letters of recommendation, personal interview, etc.).
-Some students may be admitted to Mount Mercy with conditions, which must be satisfied during their first year at the institution in order to remain an enrolled student at Mount Mercy.
-Conditions and specific recommendations will be determined on an individual basis by the Admissions Committee.
+Any admission conditions and/or course recommendations will be determined on an individual basis by the Committee.

 Offer and Acceptance of Admission

 An offer of admission to Mount Mercy University is contingent upon the student maintaining a satisfactory record and completing graduation requirements – as noted on the final high school transcript (official transcript to be sent upon completion of the diploma).
-Mount Mercy reserves the right to withdraw its offer of admission when information received after the original admission decision indicates the student no longer meets the minimum admission standards.
+Mount Mercy University reserves the right to rescind an offer of admission if new information emerges following the original admission decision that indicates the student no longer meets the institution’s academic or behavioral standards, or if, in the judgment of the Admissions Committee or Director, the student is no longer considered a suitable fit for the University community.